brchen3/oz-housing-supply/README.md

 <h2>Methodology</h2>

+Due to the geographic variation in OZ designation, the simultaneous designation of tracts and finalization of regulations, and the characteristic-dependent selection of eligibility, we favor a difference-in-differences approach that is flexible enough to incorporate conditional parallel trends and produce dynamic effect estimates over the observed post-treatment period.

-We utilize the doubly-robust difference-in-differences estimator from Callaway and Sant’Anna (2021) (CSDID).
-The sample for the CSDID estimates is all Low Income Community (LIC) tracts that were eligible to be designated as OZs.
+In particular, we use the doubly-robust difference-in-differences estimator from Callaway and Sant’Anna (2021) (CSDID).
+The sample for the CSDID estimates is all low-income community (LIC) tracts that were eligible to be designated as OZs.
 Those that were designated OZs are the treated group, and those that were not designated are the control group.
-We exclude contiguous and ineligible tracts.
+We exclude contiguous and ineligible tracts from the analysis at this stage.
+To help ensure against a violation of the parallel trends assumption, we construct conditional parallel trends using a tracts' poverty rate, median household income, unemployment rate, and share of the population who are of prime age (25 to 54) in 2016, before OZs were enacted.

+When considering the effect estimate on residential address counts at the tract level, it is important to note the relationship between treatment and our outcomes of interest.
+OZs are being utilized first and foremost to increase local construction.
+The construction of new buildings takes time, often with long lags between planning and due diligence, purchase, land development and permitting, construction, sale, and finally, occupancy.
+This implies a lag between treatment assignment and changes in the count of residential addresses.
+As such, an average treatment effect over the entire post-treatment period will likely underestimate the true effect of the policy.
+In fact, the latest available data in the post-period will show the most accurate picture of the effect of OZs up to this point.
+In our case, we report effect estimates in the third quarter of 2024.